zluuba/games-of-terminal/README.md

 GOT has a lot of features, this is the full list of them:

-1. **Achievements**: GOT has 30+ achievements, so enjoy trying to [get them all](https://github.com/zluuba/games-of-terminal/tree/main/docs/achievements.md)!
+1. **Achievements**: GOT has 40+ achievements, so you can [get them all](https://github.com/zluuba/games-of-terminal/tree/main/docs/achievements.md).
+Or you can't? ;)
-2. **Customizing**: in every game, you can choose a color scheme that you like or create your own color scheme.
+2. **Customizing**: in every game, you have the option to choose a color scheme that suits your preferences, create your own custom color scheme, or explore different game modes.
+3. **Settings**: you can view your stats, customize your GOT experience by setting your username (yes, it matters), adjust game preferences, and warm the author's heart by discovering a secret option.
+4. **Autosave**: no matter if you overlook your game and simply exit, the game automatically saves your current progress and asks the next time you want to continue an unfinished game.
+And, of course, GOT has pause and restart functions.
-3. **Auto-resizing**: GOT automatically resizes the window when the user changes the size of the terminal window.
-Regardless of whether you are in the menu, settings, or playing the game, the interface can detect terminal resizing and redraw the window.
+5. **Adaptability**: GOT adjusts to the user and automatically resizes the window when the user changes the size of the terminal window.
+Regardless of whether you are in the menu, settings, or playing the game, the interface can detect terminal resizing and redraw the window to create a better experience.
-4. **Flexibility**: the side block with the logo, menu, and game status area has a fixed width but flexible height.
+6. **Flexibility**: the side block with the logo, menu, and game status area has a fixed width but flexible height.
    The game window has fully flexible parameters.
 In some games, it helps to add more game items (as in Minesweeper: the bigger the terminal window, the more game cells you will get), while in other games, it adjusts the size of the elements (as in TicTacToe).
-5. **Settings**: you can customize your GOT experience by setting your username, game preferences, viewing your stats, and more.
-6. **Care**: no matter if you overlook your game and simply exit, the game automatically saves your current progress and asks the next time you want to continue an unfinished game.
-And, of course, GOT has pause and restart functions.
-7. **Versatility**: no matter whether you have a new MacBook or an old Asus (or a new Asus and an old MacBook), GOT does not strain the processor, ensuring that you have the ability to play various games.
+7. **Versatility**: whether you have a new MacBook or an old Asus (or a new Asus and an old MacBook), GOT doesn't strain the processor, ensuring you the ability to play various games.
 I tested it on my affordable 2014 Asus, and it works perfectly.
+P.S.
+Yes, console apps can make the heart of your device stop beating too.
 8. **Testing**: I utilized the curses library to interact with the terminal, and as curses operates at a low level, simulating or mocking it in a controlled testing environment proves challenging.
 Consequently, GOT has tests for non-terminal logic, and manual testing has played a significant role.
 If you encounter any issues or shortcomings, please [report me about it](https://github.com/zluuba/games-of-terminal/tree/main/docs/issue-reporting-guide.md).
 9. **Supporting**: I have a deep affection for this project and take care of it, ensuring continuous support and development.
-   If you share the same passion and would like to contribute, you can [help me with that](https://github.com/zluuba/games-of-terminal/tree/main/docs/contributing-guide.md).
+   If you share the same passion, you can [help me with that](https://github.com/zluuba/games-of-terminal/tree/main/docs/contributing-guide.md).

 ## For Developers